chan34kelvin/HCI-Team-4-4list/README.md

 # Designs

 With Figma we used this prototype design tool to design our UI/UX.
-We were able to prototype, design, and stylize our website.
-It gave a blueprint on how our project will look and allowed us to easily make any changes to our UX whenever necessary.
+We were able to design our wireframes and stylize our website mockups.
+It gave a blueprint on how our project will look and allowed us to easily make any changes to our UI/UX whenever necessary.

 https://www.figma.com/file/Q2QH4xGIy4lTWezAVq1Oce/4List-Wireframes?type=design&node-id=0%3A1&mode=design&t=FHcusFmqTRhYS9dF-1